What Is An Enrolled Agent?

 The NAEA ensures that every member adhere to the strictest professional, moral and ethical guidelines, so as to provide the best representation for taxpayers before the IRS.
 This extremely strong and well trained network of tax professionals maintain their knowledge via continuing professional education throghout their careers, and ensure that their taxpayer clients’ problems are solved to a reasonable extent according to the tax code.

 How Can An Enrolled Agent Help Me?

-IRS Enrolled Agents take care of all your tax related problems, including documentation, auditing, preparing tax returns as well as representation, and do so on a regular basis every day for individuals, corporations, trusts and any other entities with tax reporting needs.
+Enrolled Agents take care of all your tax related problems, including documentation, auditing, preparing tax returns as well as representation, and do so on a regular basis every day for individuals, corporations, trusts and any other entities with tax reporting needs.
 They are required to continue learning and adapting to the rapidly changing taxation scene, making them the most qualified and efficient tax professional to represent you before the IRS.
 Enrolled Agents may work on an appointment basis during tax season or on a full time basis as part of a practice.
-IRS Enrolled Agents offer the following services in addition to tax preparation and representation:
+Enrolled Agents offer the following services in addition to tax preparation and representation: